 Please note that regardless of the number of lessons per month the payment will remain the same, unless additional lessons are requested.
 Regularly attending students will ordinarily have four lessons per month.
 Depending on how the calendar falls, in some months students may have 5 lessons, for which there is no additional charge.
 During holiday periods, studio closures and summer, there may be less than 4 lessons in a month and tuition has been calculated accordingly.

-Students should remit an enrollment fee by June 1 to reserve their lesson time for the coming year.
-All enrollment fees are non-refundable and recognize our mutual commitment to a year of music study, and contribute towards expenses that benefit all students such as the recital hall, group lesson supplies, enrichment items, theory materials, music lending library items, accompaniment CD’s and disks, etc.
+Students should remit a studio enrollment fee by June 1 to reserve their lesson time for the coming year.
+All enrollment fees are non-refundable and recognize our mutual commitment to a year of music study, and contribute towards expenses that benefit all students such as recital expenses, group lesson supplies, enrichment items, theory materials, music lending library items, accompaniment CD’s and disks, etc.

 ♪ Late Fees